 CoreBiome® is a patented form of a short chain fatty acid known as ‘butyrate’.
-If you haven’t heard of butyrate before, it’s important to know that it's considered the most important energy source for the cells in your gut lining, and it’s naturally produced by healthy bacteria in your gut.
+If you haven’t heard of butyrate before, it’s important to know that it's considered the most important energy source for the cells in your gut lining, and is also naturally produced by healthy bacteria in your gut.

 Whereas most forms of butyrate are quickly used up by the stomach or small intestine, CoreBiome® is specially designed to get directly to your colon, where it’s most crucial for immune and overall health support.
-It's also one of the most powerful tools for healing a leaky gut.
+It can also be an incredibly powerful tool for supporting normal gut health.

 CoreBiome® is the first of its kind to be clinically proven to stimulate butyrate-producing bacteria, as well as boost butyrate production in the colon.

 Digestive enzymes are a great option for helping to support overall digestive health.
-Responsible for making sure that your body fully breaks down proteins, fats, and carbohydrates during digestion, these enzymes prevent your gut lining from confusing undigested food particles are 'foreign invaders' and sparking more inflammation.
+Responsible for making sure that your body fully breaks down proteins, fats, and carbohydrates during digestion, these enzymes prevent your gut lining from confusing undigested food particles are 'foreign invaders' and sparking digestive issues.

 These enzymes come in many different forms and have been shown to reduce symptoms of a "leaky gut", as well as prevent "wear and tear" of your gut lining.

-The highly popular superfood known as turmeric is a well-known antioxidant and powerful anti-inflammatory in the holistic health world.
-The main healing compound in turmeric, known as curcumin, has been studied for its ability to promote healthy inflammatory responses in the body and support overall wellness.
+The highly popular superfood known as turmeric is a well-known antioxidant and wellness all-rounder in the holistic health world.
+The main compound in turmeric, known as curcumin, has been studied for its ability to support healthy inflammatory responses in the body as well as overall wellness.

-When it comes to healing a leaky gut, some studies have shown that a high quality turmeric extract (like our Turmeric Complex) may help strengthen the gut barrier by contracting the loosened proteins in this lining.
-Squeezing the cells closer together helps to restore a healthy, functional gut lining and reduce gut permeability.
+When it comes to gut health, some studies have shown that a high quality turmeric extract (like our Turmeric Complex) may help strengthen the gut barrier by contracting the loosened proteins in this lining.
+These studies claim that squeezing the cells closer together may help to restore a healthy, functional gut lining and possibly reduce gut permeability.